bradfrost/atomic-design/chapter-4.md

 Again, these categories aren’t set in stone and will vary based on the nature of the type of user interface you're dealing with.
 Of course it's important to add, subtract, or modify these categories to best fit your organizational needs.

 ##### Timing is everything
-Try to set time limits on the screenshotting exercise to avoid going down a rabbit hole that ends up lasting all day.
+It's important to set time limits on the screenshotting exercise to avoid going down a rabbit hole that ends up lasting all day.
 The amount of time you allocate will vary depending on how many people are participating, but I find between **30-90 minutes** to be sufficient for a first pass of an interface inventory.
 Set a timer, throw on some *Jeopardy* music (well, maybe not *Jeopardy* music, but maybe some other music that sets an upbeat mood for the exercise), and have the participants concentrate on screenshotting the unique UI patterns they encounter.

 ##### Dig deep
 Which parts of the site should participants capture in the interface inventory?
 Short answer: *everything*.
 Any UI piece that is part of the owned user experience should be documented.

 This is difficult as organizations tend to favor certain parts of the experience (*cough* homepage *cough*) over others.
-For example, people working on an e-commerce website tend to focus on the core shopping experience, even though areas like customer support, FAQs, sizing charts, 404 pages, legal terms are all extremely important to the user experience.
+For example, people working on an e-commerce website tend to focus on the core shopping experience, even though areas like customer support, FAQs, sizing charts, 404 pages, legal terms are also extremely important to the user experience.
 Remember, users perceive your brand as a singular entity and don't care about your organizational structure, tech stack, or anything else that might cause disparities in the UI.
 So encourage interface audit participants to be as thorough as possible during the exercise.

 #### Step 4: present findings
 The screenshotting exercise can be a bit overwhelming, so be sure the team takes a break after the exercise is complete.
 Get some food, grab some coffee, and stretch your legs for a bit.
 Once everyone's feeling refreshed, it's time to discuss what everybody captured.

 Have each participant spend 5 or 10 minutes presenting each UI category to the group.
 Here's where the fun begins.
-Presenting to the group allows the team to discuss the rationale behind existing UI patterns, and also kickstarts a conversation about naming conventions.
+Presenting to the group allows the team to discuss the rationale behind existing UI patterns, kickstarts a conversation about naming conventions, and gets the team excited to establish a more consistent interface.

 **Naming things is hard**.
-It's fascinating to hear the inconsistent names designers, developers, product owners, and other stakeholders give for the same UI pattern.
+It's fascinating to hear the inconsistent names designers, developers, product owners, and other stakeholders all have for the same UI pattern.
 "Oh, we call that the utility bar."
 "Oh we call it the admin nav."
 "Oh we call it the floating action area!"
 This exercise is an opportunity to unearth and iron out disparities between pattern labels, and also establish names for previously-unlabeled patterns.
 Don't feel like you need to come to a consensus on patterns' final names in the course of 10 minutes; this exercise is simply meant to kickstart a broader discussion.

 Once every category has been presented and discussed, all the participants should send their slides to the exercise leader.
-The leader will then combine everything into one giant über-document, which will fast become a wrecking ball of truth and justice.
+The leader will then combine everything into one giant über-document, which will soon become a wrecking ball of truth and justice.

 #### Step 5: regroup and establish next steps
 With the über-document in hand, now it's time to et the entire organization on board with crafting an interface design system.

 Have you ever wanted to see a CEO cry?
 Laying bare all your UI's inconsistencies is a great way to make that happen!
-One of the most powerful aspects of an interface inventory is that you can show it to anyone, including non-designers and developers, and they'll quickly recognize that having 37 unique button styles probably isn't a good idea.
-Here's your opportunity to make it crystal clear to stakeholders that approaching your UI in a more systematic way makes great sense.
+One of the most powerful aspects of an interface inventory is that you can show it to anyone, including non-designers and developers, and they'll understand why an inconsistent UI is problematic.
+You don't need to be a designer to recognize that having 37 unique button styles probably isn't a good idea.
+Here's your opportunity to make it crystal clear to stakeholders that approaching your UI in a more systematic way makes great sense for both your users and your organization.

-In addition to selling the idea through to key stakeholders, all the hard work and discussion that went into the initial interface inventory exercise should be translated into the seeds of your future pattern library.
+In addition to selling the idea through to key stakeholders, all the hard work and discussion that went into the initial interface inventory exercise should be translated into the seeds of your future design system and pattern library.

 It's very likely the initial exercise didn't capture every unique UI pattern, so you may need to conduct another interface audit exercise to capture a more complete picture of your UI patterns.
 This may involve a large group again, but in reality a smaller, cross-disciplinary team will be the ones who will be going through the über-document and establishing next steps for the design system.

-Once the gaps in the interface inventory have been filled in, the working group can have some important conversations about next steps for the design system.
-Some key questions for this group to cover:
+Once the gaps in the interface inventory have been filled in, the working group can have some important conversations about next steps for the design system project.
+Some key questions for this group to cover include:

 - Which patterns should stay, which should go, and which can be merged together?
 - What pattern names should we settled on?